cosmos/cosmos-sdk/docs/architecture/adr-069-gov-improvements.md

 }
 ```

-The order does not change for a normal proposal (1 = yes, 2 = abstain, 3 = no, 4 = no with veto as it was).
+The order does not change for a standard proposal (1 = yes, 2 = abstain, 3 = no, 4 = no with veto as it was).
 We will attempt to make this change in a non-breaking way for clients (cli and wallets).

 Updating vote options means updating [`v1.TallyResult`][5] as well.